-Cabinet S Support Member for Public Health a nd Integrated Care Role Purpose To support the Cabinet Member for Health and Care to provide clear political leadership both within and outside the County Council to help advance the County Council's key priorities, in particular the County Council's priority to inspire healthy independent living.
+Cabinet Support Member for Public Health and Integrated Care Role Purpose To support the Cabinet Member for Health and Care to provide clear political leadership both within and outside the County Council to help advance the County Council's key priorities, in particular the County Council's priority to inspire healthy independent living.
 To create effective external and internal relationships with the organisations and individuals listed below.
 To be accountable to the Cabinet Member for Health and Care for the strategic responsibilities listed below and ensure that these are delivered effectively on behalf of the Council.
-To be accountable to the Cabinet Member for Health and Care for the operational and project responsibilities listed below and ensure these meet the requirements of the Corporate Plan and the MTFS.
-To co-chair of the Staffordshire Health & Wellbeing Board and ensure that the views of the Council are influential in the work of the Board.
+To be accountable to the Cabinet Member for Health and Care for the operational and project responsibilities listed below and ensure that these meet the requirements of the Corporate Plan and the MTFS.
 The Cabinet Support Member for Public Health and Health Integration will assist the Cabinet Member for Health and Care.
 The Cabinet Support Member has no decision-making powers.
-Key External Relationships Department of Health UK Health Security Agency (UKHSA) NHS organisations District and Borough Councils Health and care service providers Safeguarding Adults Board Healthwatch Staffordshire Key Internal Relationships Director of Health and Care Deputy Chief Executive and Director for Families and Communities Cabinet Member for Health and Care Appropriate scrutiny committees Strategic Responsibilities Health protection and health impro and Social Care Act 2012 Integration of Council Health and 0 Operational Responsibilities Surveillance of population health Covid defences Development and implementation of health and well-being strategies Information, advice and guidance Supportive communities Adults' public health services Project Responsibilities Development of the Integrated Care System
+Key External Relationships Department of Health UK Health Security Agency (UKHSA) NHS organisations District and Borough Councils Health and care service providers Safeguarding Adults Board Healthwatch Staffordshire Key Internal Relationships Director of Health and Care Director for Children and Families Cabinet Member for Health and Care Appropriate scrutiny committees Strategic Responsibilities Health protection and health improvement in line with Health and Social Care Act 2012 Integration of Council Health and Care functions with the NHS Operational Responsibilities Surveillance of population health Covid defences Development and implementation of health and well-being strategies Information, advice and guidance Supportive communities Adults' public health services Children's public health services [working with the Cabinet Member for Children and Young People] Better Care Fund Plan Reablement and rehabilitation services Fostering integration with the NHS Project Responsibilities Development of the Integrated Care System